tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 | **Delete colliders** : delete colliders of created object.

 	.. image:: images/tabs/MergeTab/MergeTab4.png
-	For example, use the brush to attach the object to desired object.
+	For example, use the brush to attach the object to the desired object.

 	|
 	.. image:: images/tabs/MergeTab/MergeTab5.png
-	And create it (by default, by pressing :ref:`E <hotKeys>` key).
+	And create it (by default, by pressing :ref:`E key <hotKeys>`).

+.. _overlayTab:

 Overlay Mapping
 ===============

-``Overlay mapping is used for objects that do not need to calculate intersections with other objects on the grid, also used to set a custom grid or disable snapping to the grid.``
+``Overlay mapping is used for objects that do not need to calculate intersections with other objects on the grid, or to set a custom grid or disable snapping to the grid.``

 .. image:: images/tabs/OverlayTab/OverlayTab1.png

-You can enable it for `MapTile` layer 1-9 (for overlay layer objects and default gameobjects (without `MapTile` component) enabled by default).
+You can enable it for `MapTile` :ref:`layers 1-9 <maptileLayer>` (enabled by default for overlay layer objects and default gameobjects (without :ref:`MapTile <maptile>` component)).

 .. image:: images/tabs/OverlayTab/OverlayTab2.png